ballerina-attic/module-ballerinax-jira/README.md

 ## Working with JIRA connector actions

 All actions of the JIRA connector return either the response or an error.
-Depending on the context, response can be either a Ballerina record or a boolean value representing the response, or an error.
+Depending on the context, response can be either a Ballerina record representing the response, or an error.

 If a action was successfull, then the requested struct object or boolean `true` response will be returned or otherwise will returns an Connector error with error message,error type and cause.